 Sometimes it’s fancy.
 I had classes with amazing corners that had diffusers, bean bags, tents, etc. I also had classes where the peace corner was a pillow sitting next to the bookcase.
 I was lucky to have designated space in my office where I could even hang visuals on a bulletin board.
 Whatever you’ve got, it’s all good!

-What if students start overusing it or use it to avoid work?
+What if students start overusing the peace corner or use it to avoid work?

 This will be a novelty and it’s exciting!
 So I expect some overuse and the need to remind students of expectations in the first week.
 After that, it is rarely an issue.
 When it is, then the teacher re-teaches the expectations.
 Usually, it’s only a couple of students using the space incorrectly, typically as a means of work avoidance and/or because they enjoy the attention they receive for using it.
 In those situations, I use “Peace Corner Passes”.
 They get 4 passes and hand one to their teacher each time they need to use the Peace Corner.
 After a week or so, we move down to 3 passes.
 Students inevitably ask “What if I am really upset and need to use the Peace Corner more than 4 times in a day?!”
 Our response “If you’re getting super upset that many times in a day, then I think we should have a conversation with your parent.
 That might mean you need some extra help taking care of your feelings.”
 It’s honest and it works.

 What do you say to people who think their students will just use it to play and that it takes away from instruction?